 Comfort Meets Function

-Mudrooms are a space we spend considerable time, getting the little ones in and out of their gear, taking our own time to remove our shoes, maybe unloading a car full of groceries.
-Our clients in our Lake Harriet remodel opted for in floor heat in their mudroom.
-Enough to keep their feet and gear warm, while adding some overall warmth to this space during those bitter cold months in Minnesota.
+Mudrooms are a space we spend considerable time, getting the little ones in and out of their gear, taking our own time to remove our shoes, and maybe unloading a car full of groceries.
+Our clients in our Lake Harriet remodel opted for in-floor heat in their mudroom.
+Enough to keep their feet and gear warm, while adding some overall warmth to this space during those bitterly cold months in Minnesota.

 Pretty and Practical

 The mudroom can be the perfect space to add your favorite pop of color or playful pattern.
-It doesn’t feel like as large of a commitment such as the kitchen or main living spaces.
-In our Josephine Place remodel we sourced the perfect neutral hexagon tile paired with blue painted custom cabinetry.
+It doesn’t feel like as large of a commitment as the kitchen or main living spaces.
+In our Josephine Place remodel we sourced the perfect neutral hexagon tile paired with blue-painted custom cabinetry.

 If you can believe it this space once housed a reading room.
-Books lined wall to wall, wood paneled walls, and bright blue carpeting.
-A functional space, yes, but not as coveted as the sought after mudroom for today’s family.
-The reading room was reimagined into two rooms, a functional mudroom and accessible powder bath from the backyard.
+Books lined wall to wall, wood-paneled walls, and bright blue carpeting.
+A functional space, yes, but not as coveted as the sought-after mudroom for today’s family.
+The reading room was reimagined into two rooms, a functional mudroom and an accessible powder bath from the backyard.

 Make an Entrance

-In some cases an entirely separate mudroom isn’t an option, so why not make an entrance with a cozy porch.
+In some cases an entirely separate mudroom isn’t an option, so why not make an entrance with a cozy porch?
 A place to hang your coat and hat at the end of the day?
-Regardless of the space you have to work with – make it yours and one that works for your families needs.
+Regardless of the space you have to work with – make it yours and one that works for your family’s needs.

 Space Designed by Amy Abt

-Thank you for following along, sharing a few recently completed projects we think you’ll enjoy here.
+Thank you for following along, and sharing a few recently completed projects we think you’ll enjoy here.